fbergama/wass/doc/src/render/documentation/install.html.md

 # Mac OSX

-*** NOTE: the following procedure was tested on Mac OS X 10.11.5 (El Capitan) but should be valid on any relatively modern version of Mac OS.***
+*** NOTE: the following procedure was tested on Mac OS X 10.11.5 (El Capitan) but should be valid on any relatively modern version of Mac OSX.***

 The easiest way to install all the required libraries is via [Homebrew](http://brew.sh).
 If brew is not already installed, follow the instructions on: